blinklabs-io/docs/src/content/docs/guides/adder/Examples/007-example-6-watch-mempool-for-a-token.md

 ### Output

 We want the output events to console using logger.
 So that when a transaction that contains cTOSI occurs, we will receive log to console.
-To do this we will add the following command:
+To do this we will add the following flag:

 ```
 --output log